gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Where `teleport` RBAC group defines the minimum required permissions and can be found at Appendix A.

 Without this entry in `configmap/aws-auth`, Teleport does not have access to the cluster.

-Thus, it is also impossible for Teleport to escalate its privileges to grant access to the cluster from a no-access situation.
+Summarizing, it is impossible for Teleport to escalate its privileges and grant access to the cluster from a no-access situation.
+A manual action is required to link Teleport IAM role into Kubernetes RBAC principals otherwise Teleport cannot forward requests to the cluster.

 ### Limitations

 Teleport will only provide access to API and will not enroll databases or applications like Prometheus or Grafana that configurable in a situation where Teleport Agent is present in the cluster.

 The IAM mapping between Teleport IAM Role and Kubernetes roles is a complex and tedious process that must happen per cluster.
-Without it, Teleport cannot enroll clusters.
+Without it, Teleport cannot forward requests to clusters.
 The AWS EKS team has a feature request to add an external API that allows configuring access to the cluster without manually editing the `configmap` ([aws/containers-roadmap#185](https://github.com/aws/containers-roadmap/issues/185)).
+Hopefully, once the feature is available, Teleport can leverage it to automatically configure its access to the cluster.

 ## Azure AKS discovery